-For years, parents have had questions about diet plans for ADHD or whether their child with ADHD should avoid certain foods.
+For years, parents have had questions about diet plans for ADHD.
+Sometimes they ask whether kids with ADHD should avoid certain foods.
 And researchers have been looking into the topic for decades.

 But the picture of whether changes in diet, such as reducing sugar or adding supplements, can benefit kids with ADHD (also known as ADD) still isn’t clear.
 Here’s what we do and don’t know about ADHD and diet.